 An interesting side trip can be made into the Greenleaf Basin that occupies the valley between Greenleaf Peak and Table Mountain to the SW.
 An impressive area of old-growth cedar remains at the lower end of the valley and remains of some of the logging equipment lost in the fire of 1929 can still be found along the old railroad grades.
 The tracks have long since been removed and salvaged but an occasional spike and even some rail can be spotted along with steam donkey engine remains and many cables and old equipment.
 Access the valley by backtracking to the five-way junction (you will know it when you see it!) and proceed SE on CG 2020 to the powerline road.
 Enter the forest past a berm and follow this old railroad grade/logging road to its end and you will find the cedar groves.
 Many more groves are scattered throughout the basin.
 See the map for the alignment of the old railroad lines.
 Update, late summer, 2008: The DNR (Dept. of Nat.
 Resources) decided to "abandon" the old RR grade/logging road down into the basin and it is now a mine field of piles of dirt/rocks and large trees pulled across the route.
-The old grade can still be followed but a bushwhack off to the side might be a little easir until the dirt compacts a little.
+The old grade can still be followed though not as easily as in the past.

 From the Oregon side, take the Cascade Locks exit from either direction off I-84, cross the bridge, ($1.00 toll) and proceed as above.

-The power line road is impassable for anything short of a military issue Humvee up the talus switchbacks.
+The power line road is impassable for anything less than a high clearance 4WD with an experienced driver up the talus switchbacks.
 The main gravel road is passable beyond this point, (with a couple of really difficult sections) but by starting your hike here you get some great views up at the cliffs, a close-up of an incredibly gnarly, nearly 8 foot diameter old growth fir on the talus slope, half way up the switchbacks, and 1,300 more feet of vertical to help toughen you up for more difficult workouts.
 Also, you have the option of coming down the longer road, which goes through an old second growth forest, and since the slope is a relatively modest 1,179' vertical in 3.78 miles, it is an easy-on-the-knees hike.

-Road update, Oct.
-28, 2008: the road has been ditched and partially graded and is in the best shape in years.
+Road update, summer, 2014, : the road has been ditched and partially graded and is in the best shape in years.
 4WD is still a good idea but a reasonably high-clearance car could get up there with some care.